syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if number is not a valid hexadecimal number.
+#NUM! - occurs if number is not a valid hexadecimal number.

 #### Example: